FireDiscordBot/docs/important/your-data-package.md

 When using the [Fire website](https://getfire.bot/), your browser connects to Fire via a websocket connection.
 This file will contain information from when this connection was closed such as your session id, the close code & reason, time of closure and the page you were viewing.

 This is used purely for debugging potential issues with the websocket.

+### discord_oauth.json

+Any time you authorize with Fire via OAuth, a bit of information about it will be logged by Fire via the [Application Authorized](https://discord.com/developers/docs/events/webhook-events#application-authorized) event

+Currently, information logged includes the time, your username & user id, scopes you authorized, the server (if applicable), Fire's permissions (if applicable) and the type of integration (if applicable)

 ### commands.json